Abdulrahman1997a/The-Data-Wrangling-Report-/README.md

 ### Additional Data via the Twitter API
 Additional data collection including "Retweet count "and "Favorite count", using python's tweepy library.

+## Assessing Data
+After gathering the data and storing them in DataFrames, assessing the data for quality and tidiness.

+Data were assessed based on quality and tidiness.
+- Low quality is data has content issues such as missing, inaccurate.
+So I doing I removing unnecessary columns, converting data types, and removing outliers.
+- Untidy is data has structural issues.
+So I doing gathering dog stages from multiple columns into one, creating a “prediction” column (dog, not dog, maybe dog), and combining the three datasets into one.